 You have clients that might send CTE requests.
 If you have the HTTP/2 behavior enabled for your property, check whether any clients might send CTE requests.
 If so, it is important to enable the CTE behavior as well.
 Without it, our CDN responds to CTE requests with a DoS.

-This requirement protects against a Denial of Service (DoS).
+Your property uses both HTTP/2 and WebDAV behaviors.
+With both, you need to allow CTE.
+This will protect against a Denial of Service (DoS).
 Because of the way some browsers handle WebDAV, they might send HTTP/2 requests that Akamai must forward to your origin using CTE over HTTP/1.1.
 Allowing CTE in your property configuration and on your origin ensures that these requests can get to your origin.

 CTE is a type of encoding that improves performance when a client request includes a large amount of content.
 CTE breaks the content into chunks and sends them separately, so that a single request with a longer download time doesn't continuously occupy a connection.
 Smaller requests are free to use the connection between chunks.

 By default, Akamai denies requests to your origin that use Chunked Transfer Encoding (CTE).
 If you have any clients that might send CTE requests, enable this behavior to ensure those clients can access your website.